GaragePixel/stdlib-for-mx2/README.md

 the barriers to understanding the library by creating some diagrams and simplify its use through stdlib.

+# Note from iDkP about Sibly's Mx language

+I know Blitz3D, BlitzPlus, BlitzMax, Monkey and Monkey2.
+Like many, my journey started with QBasic.
+I discovered Mark's creations during my short but fruitful career as a 3D modeler, before the dawn of Google, in the days of DarkBasic and the like.
+I was a user of ClickTeam software which was Mark's direct competitor since the Amiga days, but from Click & Play to MultiMedia Fusion, they seemed limited and poorly designed for my needs.
+I also know that Mark had created something before Blitz when I was drawing my first RPGs on paper.
+I joined the Blitz3D community in 2004 and have bought all of Mark's products since then.

+In my opinion, the decline of Blitz Research began after BlitzMax, when the new languages ​​(Monkey, Monkey2) stopped compiling to native code.
+Few people were interested in these new tools, and only a few followed Mark who was the visionary of the time.
+This was before the rise of gobot and similar technologies.
+Within a once thriving community, only a few ventured into the new areas.
+Perhaps users did not want tools that looked like simple "to C++" translators.

+But let's be honest, development tools have evolved considerably in the last 15-20 years.
+Back then, they were mostly closed-source commercial software (Visual Studio, PureBasic, BlitzBasic/3D, PowerBasic, etc.).
+Today, the industry has moved towards free open-source programming languages, IDEs, and countless libraries.
+Almost everything is free now.
+PureBasic still exists, although it is a niche closed-source product.
+PowerBasic (its creator having left) and the entire Blitz-Research line... have all disappeared in the meantime.

+If you've used godot over the years, you know that with a strong team and internal communication, great 3D capabilities, and a robust copy of 3D Studio's internal code, Godot has raised significant funding and outperformed formidable opponents like Autodesk's Stingray or CrystalSpace.
+But when you want to tackle really complex tasks, like porting a NES emulator, gscript may not be the best choice.
+You can turn to C#, but probably later to Sibly's Mx2 when you get tired of an old-school language braces-powered.
+I don't like braces.
+They drive me crazy.

+Braces drive me crazy.

+I've worked with JS, JSX, MaxScript, and other brace-based languages ​​(although MaxScript uses parentheses like Lisp).
+Yet on my keyboard, using AltGr+= and AltGr+' all the time is a pain.
+Mark's languages ​​always felt like I was in a cozy bed with warm blankets.
+A family of languages ​​where keystrokes were minimal, except for the occasional |.
+Mx2/Wonkey will never become a brace language.

+Regarding the syntax of Mx1, when planning the cross-platform compiler, Mark always said that case insensitivity did not fit with C++ internals, which caused problems with BlitzMax, leading to the creation of Mx1.
+Mx2 introduced advanced features like reflection, first-class functions, and operator overloading, which were not possible with Monkey-X or its forks.
+Using Mx1 or its forks feels like going back to the Middle Ages.
+Mx2/Wonkey is the best choice today because it compiles to native C/C++, unlike some non-free and non-open products like Delphi (a virtual machine-based language).
+It is now essential to provide Mx2 with a real standard library and SDK, as well as modern and functional libraries.
+The language is therefore now optimized for various uses like software creation and building AI for embedded applications.

 # License

 This repository is licensed under the MIT License.
 See the [LICENCE](https://github.com/GaragePixel/stdlib-for-mx2/blob/main/LICENCE) file for more information.